 Day 2: Logan Pass and the Highline Trail

 In the morning we’ll head east to Glacier National Park.
 The jagged peaks of the Continental Divide constitute the backbone of Glacier.
 Today, we’ll enjoy a fantastic drive over the exquisite Going to the Sun Road, stopping about half-way to explore hiking trails at Logan Pass with our professional hiking guide.
 Starting at 6,680 feet, we will experience stunning views of mountain ranges across Montana and into Canada, waterfalls, scores of lakes, and the endless expanse of the Great Plains.
 While hiking along the Highline Trail, wildlife viewing is typically plentiful and we’ll spot for hoary marmots, ptarmigan, and even mountain goats.
 If you’re uncomfortable with heights or hope for a shorter hike, we will suggest options.
 Or you can enjoy more relaxed sightseeing by spending the day on and off the park shuttle, with short visits to many sights until you arrive at the visitor center in St Mary.
-In the evening relax while watching the sun set over pristine mountain peaks.
-When the sun goes down, soak in the star-filled Montana skies.
+After our hike, we’ll continue to the eastern side of the park, perhaps stopping along the way for dinner at a unique local café.
+We then continue on, staying for two nights in more simple but comfortable lodging located deep in one of the most pristine areas of the park, an area called Many Glacier.
+In the evening, relax while watching the sun set over pristine mountain peaks.
+After the sun goes down, soak in the star-filled Montana skies.

 Day 3: Hiking in the “Switzerland of North America”

-From St. Mary, we’ll head to the Many Glacier area of the park.
-You can join the group with our hiking guide or you can hike independently.
-Trails spur off in all directions, so take your pick from multiple hiking options, short and long.
-Maybe Iceberg Lake.
-Or the Ptarmigan Tunnel trail.
+You have a multitude of hiking options today from our base in Many Glacier.
+Trails take-off in all directions.
+You can join the group and hike with our local hiking guide, you can hike independently or perhaps catch a hike led by park ranger.
+Perhaps you’d like to hike to Iceberg Lake or up the nearby Ptarmigan Tunnel trail.
 Oftentimes, hikers want to see a living glacier, so they will head to Grinnell Glacier.
-Perhaps you’ll just want to relax for the day at the grand old dame, the Many Glacier Hotel and enjoy the views of the mountains and possibly enjoy a boat cruise on Swiftcurrent Lake and Lake Josephine (please advise so we can book ahead for you).
+Perhaps you’ll just want to relax for the day at the nearby grand old dame, the Many Glacier Hotel, and enjoy the views of the mountains and possibly enjoy a boat cruise on Swiftcurrent Lake and Lake Josephine (please advise so we can book ahead for you).
 Whatever you choose to do, you’ll be surrounded by untouched beauty.
-That evening we’ll eat at a country café full of local color and wonderful Montana hospitality.

 Day 5: Two Medicine Valley